ResonantGeoData/RD-WATCH/docs/DevDocs/IngestingData.md

 By default, this command uploads to the RGD server hosted at `http://localhost:8000`, but that can be changed by passing an optional `--rgd-endpoint` argument to the command.
 Be sure that the system is up and running before running the commands.
-The above command will load the data that match the provided glob exprssion and give it the title 'Test_Eval_12'.
+The above command will load the data that matches the provided glob expression and give it the title 'Test_Eval_12'.
 The `eval_num` and `eval_run_num` aren't required unless the scoring database is going to be connected to the system.

 ## Scoring